 Banks, brokers, and other agents acting as nominees are permitted to use discretionary voting authority to vote for proposals that are deemed "routine" by the New York Stock Exchange, which means that they can submit a proxy or cast a ballot on behalf of stockholders who do not provide a specific voting instruction.
 Brokers, banks, or other nominees are not permitted to use discretionary voting authority to vote for proposals that are deemed "non-routine" by the New York Stock Exchange.
 Under the rules and interpretations of the New York Stock Exchange, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation, and certain corporate governance proposals, even if management supported.
-We believe that Proposals 2, 3 and 5 will be treated by the New York Stock Exchange as non-routine matters.
+We believe that Proposals 2, 3 and 5 will be treated by the New York Stock Exchange as non-routine" matters.
 The determination of which proposals are deemed "routine" versus "non-routine" may not be made by the New York Stock Exchange until after the date on which this Proxy Statement has been distributed.
-As such, it is important that you provide voting instructions to your broker, bank, or other nominee as to how to vote your shares, if you wish to ensure that your shares are present and voted at the Annual Meeting on all matters and if you wish to direct the voting of your shares on "routine" matters.
+As such, it is important that you provide voting instructions to your broker, bank, or other nominee as to how to vote your shares, if you wish to direct the voting of your shares on "routine" matters.